ChefYeshpal/webapp-falling/README.md

 # webapp-falling

-{note to self: make sure to add a full tech stack explaining how you built your project}

 ## A bit about this game

-Basically, the user will be the ISS controller, they gotta control stuff on the ISS.
-Will need to make a branching tree or something for choices and all.
-I'll make it up as we go
+Basically, the user will be an operator in the ISS, they gotta control the ISS s that it does not fall into the earth, while making sure that it does not go too far and freeze the control.

-## TechStack
+## Tech Stack

-### Extenal libraries

-* three.js
+- HTML: `index.html`
+- CSS: `styles.css`
+- JavaScript (vanilla ES6): `scripts/`
-    * Used for building the scene and making object paths
+- three.js: 3D rendering (used for scene and object paths)

 ## Things I wanna have: